DDS-P2/prompt2/README.md

-# Apache2 Web Server & Git Server Environment
+# Apache2 Web Server & Git Server Environment with Docker

 > This docker container allows scripts pushed from a Git Server to run automatically on an Apache Web Server via https